Wartburg (marque): Main usage of name

-There are three models of Wartburg 353 - Limousine (sedan), Tourist (combi) and Trans (pickup).
+There were also three bodystyles of the Wartburg 353: Limousine (sedan), Tourist (combi) and Trans (pickup).
 The 353W modification had a new, round-shaped dashboard and black-coloured grille.
 It was also fitted with disc brakes on the front axle.
 The 353S modification featured new rectangular headlights integrated into the grille of a new shape.
-In the De Luxe version you can see electronic ignition, 5-speed gearbox, front and back fog lights, alarm system and central lock door.
+In the De Luxe version, electronic ignition, 5-speed gearbox, front and rear fog lights, an alarm system and central lock door were available.
 Usually this model can reach around 150-155 km/h.
 Moreover, the radiator was moved from behind the engine (353, 353W) to the classic position behind the grille.

 The engine of the car was with 50 or 55 or 57 PS (depending on the year of production and the carburettor type).
-Fuel economy was barely acceptable for run-about driving.
+Fuel economy was not impressive.
 The offer of Volkswagen to move a surplus engine assembly line to the GDR, to be paid off by manufacture, was accepted by the government on account of fuel economy.
-In 1988, the new model Wartburg 1.3 therefore replaced the old model 353S, featuring the reliable though bulky 4-stroke engine from the Volkswagen Golf.
+In 1988, the new model Wartburg 1.3 therefore replaced the old model 353S, featuring the reliable, though bulkier, four-stroke engine from the Volkswagen Golf.
 Being larger than the compact 2-stroke unit, this needed considerable reconstruction of the engine compartment.

 Demise

 The VW engine gave 64 horsepower.
-The new Wartburg was short-lived, its end being sealed by German reunification; production was inefficient and could not compete with West-German manufacturers.
-Production ended in April 1991, and the factory was acquired by Opel.
+The new Wartburg was short-lived, its end being sealed by German reunification; production was inefficient and could not compete with West German manufacturers.
+Production ended on 10 April 1991, and the factory was acquired by Opel.

 There are still some cars in a roadworthy condition, and Wartburg owners' clubs exist throughout Europe.
 Some Wartburgs are still used as rally cars.

+Potential revival

+In 2009, it was reported that Opel was considering reviving the Wartburg marque for a range of low-cost vehicles based on the Opel Corsa, as one of several options regarding the future of the Eisenach plant.
+The new Wartburg would reportedly be priced at around EUR7,000 and would serve a similar market to Renault's Dacia brand.
+The plan was not realised and Opel was later sold to the French PSA Group.